Influence & Insight | February 2025

 are those tasked to answer those questions.” (p.
 203)

-Michael J. Marquardt and Bob Tiede’s third edition work, subtitled How Leaders Discover POWERFUL QUESTIONS BY KNOWING HOW AND WHAT TO ASK, is finely researched and based on interviews with 45 leaders.
+Michael J. Marquardt and Bob Teide’s third edition work, subtitled How Leaders Discover POWERFUL QUESTIONS BY KNOWING HOW AND WHAT TO ASK, is finely researched and based on interviews with 45 leaders.
 Their book consists of three sections: An introduction and three chapters which answer the question Why? [ask questions]; four chapters which answer How? [to ask questions]; and four application chapters explaining when and how to ask powerful questions.
 This review reinforces the authors' three sections with additional ways to think about the power of Leading With Questions.

 Why?